cqlyj/VSkill/WORKINGLOG.md

 **What I did today:**

 - write tests for the `Verifier` contract.
-- There exists issue in the `provideFeedback` function... => To be solved now or maybe leave it to audit later.
+- There exists issue in the `provideFeedback` function... => To be solved now or maybe leave it to audit later.✅

   - ```javascript
     // addressToEvidence[user].length == 0... ??